 If the treetop walk provides a bird’s-eye view of the forest, the Ancient Empires Walk is exactly opposite experience.
 It is a continuation of the journey through the Valley of the Giants.

 The transition from the marvel of modern design to an ancient wilderness is swift and takes just a few steps.
 A wooden boardwalk replaces steel mesh.
-The path goes between the giant red tingle trees which are only found in this particular area of Australia.
+The giant red tingle trees which are only found in this particular area of Australia overlook the path.
 Sometimes, it literally goes through the trees’ enormous trunks.

 Some of the trees are estimated to be more than four hundred years old with over fifteen meters round at the base.
 Age and forest fires created hollow shells out of the bottoms of some trees.
 Amazingly, the tree could be still alive.
 The best way to describe this phenomenon is to compare it to some sort of gates or arches.
 They are wide enough to fit two or three persons standing next to each other.